Groupon Stock Analysis, Valuation (NASDAQ:GRPN)

 Groupon stock analysis must look at the comprehensive business model of the firm.
 The firm which was once marked as the fastest growing company has shown few positive signs for investors recently.
 Groupon valuation peaked at over $13 billion after it was listed for $20 However since then the stock has lost over two-third value as can be seen from Groupon stock price history.
 The loss of faith by the investors has been due to consensus that the current business model cannot be sustained for long.

 Note: Amigobulls stock rating is our opinion based on the historical performance of the company's fundamentals.
 It is not indicative of the future performance of the stock.

 Should you sell GRPN stock?

-- Groupon registered a negative operating margin of -3.9% (average) over the Trailing Twelve Months (TTM).
+- Groupon had a poor average operating margin of 1.59 over the last 4 quarters.

-- The company has negative Free Cash Flows (FCF), with a negative FCF margin of -7.5%.
+- Groupon has a negative FCF (Free Cash Flow) margin of -22.3.

 Groupon started by giving deals of the day to its customers.
 This was a great way to get a bargain for the end customers and for the business owners to give bulk discount and get additional advertising.
 However it led to several issues like the business owners not being able to cater to excess demand and lower quality of products.
 Groupon performance in the market has also been hit by the fact that it has still not shown profitability to the investors.
 Many other similar business models have fallen in the dust and none of them have shown a sustainable working model.
 Groupon revenue and Groupon assets have not increased significantly either.